MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/date-time-picker.md

   doubletap: |
      Selects and opens picker
   swipe up or down: |
-      Focus moves to next item in picker (iOS) or next item in column (Android), expresses its name, role
+      Focus moves to the next item in the picker (iOS) or the next item in the column (Android), expresses its name, role
 screenreader:
   name:  |
       Purpose is clear and matches any visible label